nripendra/axonish/README.md

 Axonish is a nodejs microservice framework implemented in typescript.
 The goal is to implement developer friendly Cqrs and eventsourcing framework, with graphql api front-end.
 The name "axonish" is derived from [axon](https://axoniq.io/) framework.
-Although, it is not a nodejs port for [axon](https://axoniq.io/), the initial inspiration came after going throug the axon docs.
+Although, it is not a nodejs port for [axon](https://axoniq.io/), the initial inspiration came after going through the axon docs.

 Axonish itself is an amalgamation of lots of libraries and their dependencies, to name major ones: